 About four years ago I was walking on the beach and I noticed some women on the beach who were hunting for something in the rocks.
 When I asked them what they were collecting I about died!
 I could not believe there was beautiful colored glass on the beaches right in front of our house.
 I have been a collector ever since.

 Below are two photos of the glass I collected on one walk on the beach.
 My walk usually lasts a few hours and I spend a lot more time collecting than I do walking.

 My tips for collecting sea glass are to look for small rocks, about the size of a quarter.
 Try to go at low tide.
 If you can hunt after a storm or large waves you will find more sea glass.
 Wear shoes so you can spread the rocks with your feet.
 And most importantly, have fun.

 Everybody also asks me what I do with the sea glass after I collect it.
 For now, I sort it by color and put it in these awesome vintage jars.
 I need to start looking for more jars because they are almost all full!

 This is what I call my “reject jar” which makes no sense since the red and yellow are by far the rarest of the sea glass I own.
 But they don’t match the color scheme of our home so I keep them well hidden.
 Haha.

-I also have used my sea glass in these ball jar solar powered lanterns by Sonnenglass.
-I filled each one with about an inch of sea glass.
+I also have used my sea glass in these ball jar solar-powered lanterns.
+I filled each one with about an inch of glass.

 And then I hung them above a table I set on the beach.

-I love how magical the sea glass looked and the fact some of the sea glass I had collected that day was in the jars!
+I love how magical the sea glass looked and the fact some of it had been collected that day was in the jars!

 Someday I would like to try to make some sea glass jewelry.
 I love this sterling silver bezel wrapped jewelry you can find on Etsy.